 Insurers claimed that the cost burden they faced when losing a claim was too great and that solicitors were greedy, charging excessive costs and benefiting from encouraging claims and maximising claim settlements.
 As a result No Win No Fee solicitors were also banned from charging losing 3rd parties a success fee and the Government wholeheartedly agreed with the Insurance sector view that successful claimants should contribute to their legal fees.

 The Government decided that when a claimant succeeded with their claim and was awarded a compensation settlement, they would have to contribute a maximum of 25% of any settlement awarded to them which would be deducted by their Solicitor and used towards their costs incurred for running the claim.
 Further, successful claimants could no longer claim the cost of the insurance premium (ATE cover) that they had taken out from the defendant insurer and would now be obliged to pay that cost from their settlement in addition to the 25% deduction from their settlement award.
-It should be noted however, that at Direct2Compensation, our partner solicitors work hard to minimise the deductions from claims.
+It should be noted however, that the specialist partner Solicitor firms who pursue the claims Direct2Compensation claimants, work hard to minimise the deductions from claims.

 Why did they do it?